hi-tech-jazz/hybridforest/README.md

 The implementation is quite naive and there are a bunch of features that might be nice to have but are not supported, including:
 * Pruning
 * Parallelization
-* More decision trees, e.g., CHAID
+* More decision trees, e.g., C4.5 and CHAID
 * Additional hyperparameters

 ## Installation